What are Mobility Hubs?

 The TRL Mobility Hubs Design Service

 Our consultants will take you through a phased approach to achieve your objectives.
 We build up to a final set of recommendations in clearly delineated steps that will ensure Local Authorities can realise a concept for a Mobility Hub that will satisfy local and national strategic requirements and be align with all funding parameters.

-Step 1: Pre planning: local context analysis
+Step 1: Local context analysis

 Collecting evidence on local transport needs and gaps, macroeconomic context & potential business models and designs suitable for given application.

-Step 2: Planning: site assessment, Hub format scoping & predicting user demand
+Step 2: Site assessment, Hub format scoping

 Producing a list of organisations with interest in Mobility Hub deployment at a given site and generating requirements specification of what they need, and can offer.